TicketSwap/android-assessment-v2/README.md

 # TicketSwap Android Assessment

 As you know our business is centered on events like concerts and festivals.
 We love bringing people together to enjoy the best artists and events.
-As you probably know by now, since the Zombie Virus breakout we cannot do this anymore, people have to stay far away from each other so this biblical nightmare can end soon.
+As you probably know by now, since the Zombie Virus breakout we cannot do this anymore, people have to stay far away from each other for this nightmare to end.
-But that does not mean we are defeated, in fact we decided that we should put our brains at work to help with this unprecendeted catastrophe, and we started working on an app to help with the vaccination process.
+But that does not mean we are defeated, in fact we decided that we should put our brains at work to help with this unprecedented catastrophe, and started working on an app to help with the vaccination process.
 Nobody likes Zombies.
 We want to bring people back to concerts, and it would be nice if they didn't eat each others!

 One of our Android developers started working on a basic app to enable people to: